 Honorable Allan R.G.
 Ungacta

-Mayor Ungacta spent his elementary and middle school years at Saint Francis School in Yona and Untalan Middle School in Barrigada.
-Graduating from Guam Community College in 1989 with a vocational career studies in electronics, Allan found himself involved with various school activities.
+Allan spent his elementary and middle school years at Saint Francis School in Yona and Untalan Middle School in Barrigada.
+Graduating from Guam Community College in 1989 with a vocational career studies in electronics.
+Through his school years, he found himself engaged in various school activities.

 • Village Flower: Red Rose or Rock Rose